 Township residents can sign up for memberships and get access to books, DVD's, and free wifi seven days a week.
 For hours and more information click here.

 Each of the Millburn Public schools has a representative on the District's Special Education Advisory Committee (SEPAC).
 This committee meets regularly to discuss Special Education programs.
 The building representative for each school acts as a liaison to share parental feedback at each meeting.
-To find your representative, please visit their website.
+To find your representative click here.

 Caring for Kids is a group of students dedicated to working closely with other students to foster growth, compassion, and education to mold members into contributing empowered members of society.
 With targeted community outreach and peer socialization, kids come together to help ease those who may need extra help into socializing and connecting with others.
 Through planned activities, family enrichment programs, and classroom immersions, Caring Kids is striving to make a difference.
 For more information, please click here.

 Millburn-Short Hills residents can enjoy Gero Park year round, with the main pool, featuring a water slide and a wading pool, as well as the Par 3 Golf Course and Tennis courts from Memorial Day through Labor Day.
 Taylor Park in Millburn and Old Short Hills Park are also ideal for walks and participating in organized sports activities.
 Contact Robert A. Hogan, the Director of Recreation for more information.
 He can be found at Millburn Town Hall, 1st Floor, (973) 564-7095.
 For more informatiton, click here.

 Historic Landmarks to Visit